 In several recent legislative sessions, the Community Mediation Coalition (CMC), of which CJI is a part, has actively supported legislation that would provide modest funding for various community-based mediation efforts that have been developed at the local level.
 The legislative effort has not been successful and CMC is contemplating a study of the benefits of community-based mediation and how one measures the benefits.
 Several attempts to measure the cost savings resulting from mediation have been made previously and have concluded that cost savings occur but are difficult to measure.
 The study contemplated by CMC will investigate both cost savings and other benefits.
 CJI and the CBA ADR committee will support this project and the University of Denver will play a key role in providing research for this project.

-- CJI is one of several sponsors of a multi-year study, begun in May 2003, of the savings and other benefits resulting from community-based mediation.
-The University of Denver is playing a key role in providing research for this project.,
+- CJI is one of several sponsors of a multi-year study of the savings and other benefits resulting from community-based mediation.
+The University of Denver is playing a key role in providing research for this project.

 - In March 2001, CJI convened an ADR conference that explored the public policy implications of using ADR in the courts, federal and state government, the private sector and in communities.
 Co-sponsors of the conference were the American Arbitration Association, the Colorado Bar Association and the Office of Dispute Resolution of the Colorado Judicial Branch.

 CJI is engaged on an ongoing basis in active dialogue with several other organizations interested in ADR.
 This enables CJI to be visible in the community and to be alert to other possible projects.
-In addition, CJI is paying particular attention to Colorado's budget crisis and its possible impacts on the availability of ADR in the court system.
+In addition, CJI is paying particular attention to Colorado's budget and the possible impact on the availability of ADR in the court system.